-- (2) Upon a termination of Mr. Rousseau's employment as a result of our non-renewal of the term of Mr. Rousseau's employment agreement, cash severance is equal to 2.0x his then-current base salary (\$800,000), as well as any earned but unpaid prior year bonus.
-For purposes of this column, we assume that there is no earned but unpaid prior year bonus outstanding. - (3) In the event of death or disability, Messrs.
-Rousseau, Dries and McMaude are entitled to any earned but unpaid prior year bonus, and, in the case of Mr. Rousseau only, a pro-rated annual incentive bonus, based on actual performance for the year of termination.
+- (2) Upon a termination of Messrs.
+Rousseau's or Reed's employment as a result of our non-renewal of the term of the executive's employment agreement, cash severance includes the following: - Mr. Rousseau-2.0x his then-current base salary (\$800,000), as well as any earned but unpaid prior year bonus. - Mr. Reed-2.0x his then-current base salary (\$356,666), as well as any earned but unpaid prior year bonus. - (3) In the event of death or disability, Messrs.
+Rousseau, Dries and Reed are entitled to any earned but unpaid prior year bonus, and, in the case of Mr. Rousseau only, a pro-rated annual incentive bonus, based on actual performance for the year of termination.
 For purposes of this column, we assume that there is no earned but unpaid prior year bonus outstanding, and with respect to Mr. Rousseau's pro-rated annual incentive bonus, achievement of target performance has been assumed. - (4) Upon a change of control, unvested time-vesting stock options would become immediately vested.
-Amounts are based on the most recent valuation prior to December 31, 2021 of the "fair market value" of a share of the Company's common stock of \$400 as determined as of November 30, 2021.
+Amounts are based on the most recent valuation prior to December 31, 2020 of the "fair market value" of a share of the Company's common stock of \$150.00 as determined on November 3, 2020.
 With respect to the performance-vesting awards, no amounts have been reported in connection with a change in control as we have assumed that the performance-vesting options would not have vested because the performance condition would not have been satisfied.
-With respect to Mr. Rousseau only, upon a termination of his employment (i) by us without "cause," (ii) by him for "good reason," (iii) as a result of his death or disability or (iv) as a result of a buyer's request that his employment be terminated in connection with a change in control, in each case, a pro rata portion of his time-vesting options eligible to vest in the quarter of termination based on the number of days Mr. Rousseau was employed from the immediately preceding vesting date will vest. - (5) Amounts shown represent the estimated cost of providing the executive officer with continued medical insurance under COBRA for a period of 24 months, for Mr. McMaude, a period of 18 months, for Messrs.
-Rousseau and Dries, and a period of 12 months, for Messrs.
-Mattingly and Barnes, in each case, assuming 2021 rates.
+With respect to Mr. Rousseau only, upon a termination of his employment (i) by us without "cause," (ii) by him for "good reason," (iii) as a result of his death or disability or (iv) as a result of a buyer's request that his employment be terminated in connection with a change in control, in each case, a pro rata portion of his time-vesting options eligible to vest in the quarter of termination based on the number of days Mr. Rousseau was employed from the immediately preceding vesting date will vest. - (5) Amounts shown represent the estimated cost of providing the executive officer with continued medical insurance under COBRA for a period of 18 months, for Messrs.
+Rousseau and Dries, and a period of 12 months, for Mr. Mattingly and Ms. Domico, assuming 2020 rates.